cloud-gov/cg-site/content/getting-started/index.md

 Every application is scoped to a "space".
 Applications in the same space share a location for app development, deployment, and maintenance.

-### Naming convention

-For simple organizations where there's only going to be a single application per environment, just use a single space called `general`.
-If the org is more general (e.g. `devops`), the space may correspond to the name of the project (e.g. `hubot`).

 ### Management

+For most organizations, having a single space called `general` will work.
 To create a space:

 ```bash
 cf create-space SPACENAME